Neerja Bhanot

 Neerja Bhanot (7 September 1963 – 5 September 1986) was an Indian flight attendant.
-On 5 September 1986, she saved a large number of passengers on board Pan Am Flight 73, which had been hijacked by four terrorists from the Abu Nidal Organization after it made a stopover at Jinnah International Airport in Karachi, Pakistan.
-Around 17 hours into the standoff, after she opened an emergency exit door and began helping passengers escape from the plane, Neerja was shot and killed by the hijackers.
-Shortly afterward, Pakistan's Special Service Group stormed the aircraft and captured all of the hijackers.
+On 5 September 1986, she saved a large number of passengers aboard Pan Am Flight 73, which had been hijacked by four Palestinian militants belonging to the Abu Nidal Organization during a stopover at Karachi Airport in Pakistan.
+Around 17 hours into the standoff, Neerja was shot and killed by the hijackers while helping the passengers escape from the aircraft.

-Posthumously, Bhanot became the first female recipient and, until 2003, the youngest recipient of the Ashoka Chakra, the highest peacetime gallantry award of India.
-She also received the Tamgha-e-Pakistan, the 4th highest civilian award of Pakistan, in addition to several accolades from the United States.
-Her life and humanitarian actions inspired the 2016 Indian Hindi-language biographical film Neerja, directed by Ram Madhvani and starring actress Sonam Kapoor.
+Posthumously, Neerja became the first female recipient and the youngest recipient of the Ashoka Chakra, the highest peacetime gallantry award of India.
+She also received the Tamgha-e-Insaniyat, the fourth-highest civilian award of Pakistan, in addition to other accolades.
+The 2016 Indian Hindi-language biographical film Neerja, starring Sonam Kapoor, was based on Bhanot's life.

 Early life and family

-Neerja Bhanot was born on 7 September 1963 in Chandigarh, India into a Punjabi Hindu Brahmin family of the Bhanot clan.
-She was the daughter of Harish Bhanot, a Bombay-based journalist, and Rama Bhanot.
+Neerja Bhanot was born on 7 September 1963 in Chandigarh, India, into a Punjabi Hindu Brahmin family.
+She was the daughter of Harish Bhanot, a journalist, who worked for Hindustan Times, and Rama Bhanot.
 She had two brothers, Akhil and Aneesh Bhanot.
-She received her early schooling at Sacred Heart Senior Secondary School in Chandigarh.
-When the family moved to Bombay, she continued her studies at Bombay Scottish School and then graduated from St. Xavier's College, Bombay.
-It was in Bombay where she was first spotted for a modeling assignment which began her modeling career.
-She was a huge fan of actor Rajesh Khanna and used to refer to quotes from his films throughout her life.
+She did her early schooling at Sacred Heart Senior Secondary School in Chandigarh.
+When the family moved to Bombay, she continued her education at Bombay Scottish School and then graduated from St. Xavier's College.
+At the age of 18, she was first spotted by a photographer for a modelling assignment, which marked the beginning of her modelling career.

+Neerja had an arranged marriage with Naresh Mishra in March 1985, which was facilitated through an advertisement, and later joined her husband at Sharjah.
+Neerja returned to her parents' home in Bombay within two months to honour a modelling contract.
+However, the marriage subsequently broke down after her husband sent her a letter imposing several conditions to reunite with her, which Neerja and her family refused to accept.
+According to Neerja's family, she faced mental, physical, and financial abuse after the marriage due to demands of dowry.

-Her father, Harish Bhanot, worked as a journalist with the Hindustan Times for more than 30 years and died on New Year's Day in 2008 in Chandigarh at the age of 86.
-Her mother died on 5 December 2015 at the age of 86.
+Both her parents survived her.
+Her father died on 1 January 2008 in Chandigarh at the age of 86, while her mother died on 5 December 2015 at the age of 86.

 Career

-Bhanot applied for a flight attendant job with Pan Am, when in 1985 it decided to have an all Indian cabin crew for its Frankfurt to India routes.
-Upon selection, she went to Miami, Florida for training as a flight attendant, but returned as a purser.
+Neerja continued her modeling career and appeared in advertising campaigns for brands such as Amul, Binaca, Godrej, Parle, Vaporex.
+She appeared on the covers of several magazines.
+She applied for a flight attendant job with Pan Am in 1985.
+Upon selection, she went to Miami for training as a flight attendant, and became a purser.